quinfer/corp-fin-mgt/README.md

 2. Use relative paths consistently for links and assets
 3. Never manually edit files in the `docs/` directory or `gh-pages` branch
 4. The `.nojekyll` file is important to ensure proper rendering on GitHub Pages
+5. Every QMD file must have an explicit format section in its YAML header

 ## License